Frequently Asked Questions About Estate Planning

 We counsel family members and other individuals on the advisability of seeking a guardianship or conservatorship for minors, the elderly or disabled.
 We represent and guide clients through the process of filing a petition for guardianships and conservatorships.

-Carrie and David both have undergraduate degrees in Business Administration.
+David has an undergraduate degree in Business Administration.
 We provide clear, practical, and timely legal advice to businesses and their owners on a wide range of operational matters and complex legal issues.
 These include: reviewing, drafting, and negotiating numerous types of commercial agreements, assisting on business formation matters, and drafting and negotiating buy/sell agreements among business owners.
 We help clients create corporations, limited liability companies, S-corps, and non-profit organizations.
 In addition, we are experienced in the drafting of Bylaws, Articles of Organization, Operating Agreements, and Partnership Agreements.
 We have also handled many contract disputes.

 Real Property Disputes